evertonvg/chuck-norris/README.md

 # install dependencies
 $ "yarn install" or "npm install"

-# serve with hot reload at localhost
+# server with hot reload at localhost
 $ "yarn serve" or "npm run serve"

 # build for production